gvwilson/sdxpy/src/ftp/index.md

 A client program initiates communication by sending a message and waiting for a response;
 a server,
 on the other hand,
-waits for requests and the replies to them.
+waits for requests and then replies to them.
 There are typically many more clients than servers: for example, there may be hundreds or thousands of browsers